Long WordPress forms can frustrate visitors, and when they give up halfway, you lose potential leads.

 When to Use Save & Continue in WordPress Forms?

-That being said, we’ll show you how you can add the save and continue functionality in WordPress forms.
+With that in mind, we’ll show you how you can add the save and continue functionality in WordPress forms.
 Here’s a quick overview of all the steps we’ll cover in the following sections:

 Let’s get started.